MargotWu/-Poems-of-Dickinson/README.md

 6. I use Spacy to finish my annotation.

-7. All the files in the corpus are in txt format.
+7. The poems in the corpus are in txt format, and some of their specific information is in CSV format.